VivianoRiccardo/Customized-Training-Data-for-Eye-Tracking-on-screen/README.md

 # How it should work

-You have to click the circles on the screen until they disappear, in this way your are focusing your eyes on a memorized region of the screen and while you click on the circle the camera will capture the image, so be sure your camera can see your face.
+You have to click the circles on the screen until they disappear, in this way your are focusing your eyes on a memorized region of the screen and while you click on the circle the camera will capture the image, so be sure your camera can see your face

-So for e